 4. Estimate Gaps

 Conducting a comparison between the demand and the supply of the employee availability can help the human resources team to identify the gaps that can arise in the foreseeable future.
 The gaps can arise as employment deficits as well as employment surpluses.
-Employment deficits indicate the number of employees that need to be recruited and the employment surpluses indicate the job terminations or transfers between departments.
+Employment deficits indicate the number of employees that need to be recruited and the employment surpluses indicates the job terminations or transfers between departments.
 Apart from that, the gaps can be used as an indication of the training and development requirements for the employees.

 5. Formulate Plan

-Once the employment gaps are estimated, the Human resources planning team should formulate a plan for the recruitment, training, and development, termination, interdepartmental transfers, promotion, or early retirement of employees based on the requirements of the organization.
+Once the employment gaps are estimated, the Human resources planning team should formulate a plan for the recruitment, training, development, termination, interdepartmental transfers, promotion, or early retirement of employees based on the requirements of the organization.
 The employment plan can vary based on the deficit or the surplus estimated in forecasting the demand and supply stage.

 6. Implement Plan

 Once the human resources plan is formulated, the human resources department should implement the plan in the organization.
 This should be aligned with the goals and objectives of the organization as well as the goals and objectives of each department of the organization.

 7. Monitor, Control, and feedback